 However, our current approach has some limitations.
 Handling datasets with a large number of features can lead to very large prompts, which can be challenging for LLMs to process effectively.
 The testing procedure for adding features is not based on statistical tests, and could be improved using techniques of previous feature engineering works.
-LLMs, at times, exhibit a phenomenon known as "hallucinations.", where models produce inaccurate or invented information.
-Within CAAFE, this might result in the generation of features and associated explanations that appear significant and are logically presented, even though they may not be grounded in reality.
-Such behavior can be problematic, especially when individuals place trust in these systems for essential decision-making or research tasks.
 Finally, the usage of LLMs in automated data analysis comes with a set of societal and ethical challenges.
-Please see Section B for a discussion on the broader impact and ethical considerations.
+Please see Section B for a discussion on safeguarding code execution, biases in LLMs and societal implications of automation.